 All participants in the reporting and resolution processes have the responsibility to be truthful with the information they share at all stages of the process.
-A report of a violation under this Policy is not considered a bad faith report merely because the evidence does not ultimately support the allegation.
+A report of a violation under the Student Code of Conduct is not considered a bad faith report merely because the evidence does not ultimately support the allegation.
 Individuals are prohibited from knowingly making a false report, filing a false Formal Complaint or making misrepresentations.

-If an investigation results in a finding that a person has willfully filed a bad faith report, filed a false Formal Complaint or made misrepresentations as part of the reporting or resolution process, the person may be subject to appropriate Disciplinary Sanctions under the Code of Conduct in the case of Students or other relevant University policy and collective bargaining agreements in the case of Officials, Employees or Volunteers.
+If an investigation results in a finding that a person has willfully filed a bad faith report, filed a false Formal Complaint or made misrepresentations as part of the reporting or resolution process, the person may be subject to appropriate Disciplinary Sanctions under the Code of Conduct in the case of Students or other relevant University policy and collective bargaining agreements in the case of officials, employees or volunteers.
 False reporting may also violate international, federal, or state criminal laws and civil defamation laws.